Amaury-SJ/heterogeneous-multi-agent-systems/docs/source/create_your_doc.md

 ## Tutorial

 From the official Read the Docs [tutorial], we'll first create a folder containing the proposed ReadTheDocs [template].
 We'll use Visual Studio Code to simplify various tasks.
 Let's create a virtual environment with Conda, for example, to create documentation and install the necessary packages.
 The `project/.conda` folder doesn't have to be in the same folder as the one containing our codes and documentation `project/codes_and_docs`.
-You can then select the interpreter in Visual Studio Code via the search bar by typing: *>python: Select Interpreter*
+You can then select the interpreter in Visual Studio Code via the search bar by typing *>python: Select Interpreter*

 You can install the various dependencies noted in the pyproject.toml file, for documentation purposes, with: